-To cancel an agreement, the provider must mail a notice to the consumer at least 5 days prior to cancellation; except that the cancellation takes effect immediately if the reason for the cancellation is nonpayment, a material misrepresentation, or a substantial breach of duties by the consumer.
+To cancel an agreement, the provider must mail a notice to the consumer at least 5 days prior to cancellation.
+However, if the reason for the cancellation is nonpayment, a material misrepresentation, or a substantial breach of duties by the consumer, the cancellation takes effect immediately upon transmission of the notice of cancellation.
 If an agreement is canceled by the provider for a reason other than nonpayment of the provider fee, the provider is required to make a refund minus actual paid benefits, but the provider may charge a reasonable administrative fee of up to $75.

-The provider is required to guarantee the provider's obligations by an insurance policy that pays the consumer.
-The insurance policy must provide that:
+The provider is required to guarantee the provider's obligations by an insurance policy, which must provide that:

-- The insurer will pay if the provider fails to perform its obligations under the agreement; and
+- The insurer will pay all covered amounts if the provider fails to perform its obligations under the agreement; and

 - The consumer may file a claim directly with the insurer for reimbursement.